 A two-year-old girl in Florida once needed to have her leg amputated due to severe burns caused by an exploding pressure cooker.

-If you or a loved one has been injured by an exploding pressure cooker device such as an Instant Pot, immediately contact Nadrich & Cohen Injury Attorneys now for a free consultation by calling 1-800-718-4658.
+If you or a loved one has been injured by an exploding pressure cooker device such as an Instant Pot, immediately contact Nadrich & Cohen Accident Injury Lawyers now for a free consultation by calling 1-800-718-4658.